MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementNotificationMessageTemplate.md

     - `[Subject <String>]`: The Message Template Subject.
   - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this Entity instance.

-LOCALIZEDNOTIFICATIONMESSAGES <IMicrosoftGraphLocalizedNotificationMessage\[]>: The list of localized messages for this Notification Message Template.
+`LOCALIZEDNOTIFICATIONMESSAGES <IMicrosoftGraphLocalizedNotificationMessage[]>`: The list of localized messages for this Notification Message Template.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[IsDefault <Boolean?>]`: Flag to indicate whether or not this is the default locale for language fallback.
 This flag can only be set.
 To unset, set this property to true on another Localized Notification Message.
   - `[LastModifiedDateTime <DateTime?>]`: DateTime the object was last modified.
   - `[Locale <String>]`: The Locale for which this message is destined.